Time flies, especially when you’re facing a deadline. Here are five tips to help you achieve a less stressful tax season.

 - Reinvest your tax refund.
 Your financial advisor can help you identify investment options to benefit you and your family – your rainy day fund, a college savings plan or your retirement fund, for example.
 If you create a strategy for your refund now, you’ll be less likely to let that income slip through your fingers.

-The closer you get to the April tax deadline, the busier your calendar may seem.
+The closer you get to April 17, the busier your calendar may seem.
 Talk to your financial advisor today about what you can do to help make tax season less taxing.